Digital-Media/hgb-phpdev/README.md

 # A pure Virtual Box Image, not using Vagrant to start

+* Installation is the same as above in section Install, but you need not install Vagrant
 * Download ZIP-File from [FHOOE Cloud](https://filebox.fhooecloud.at/s/g2yZ0XEMiEaIJ7A)
-* Unzip File to a destination where you have write permission
+* Unzip this File to a destination where you have write permission
 * Start Virtual Box GUI
 * Go to Maschine -> Add and select the vbox file from the file system
 * Add a shared folder.
 Add the provided code folder from the host maschine and map it to code